-Adenoids are a patch of lymphoid tissue that sit higher up in the back of your nasal cavity.
+Adenoids are a patch of lymphoid tissue that Gatekeepers higher up in the back of your nasal cavity.
 Like lymph nodes, they too are a part of the immune system.
 The adenoids trap the bacteria and germs that enter the body through the nose or mouth.
 White blood cells circulating through them and other lymphoid tissue react to the foreign invaders by making antibodies against them.
-This way they help your body fight against respiratory tract infections making them the perfect ‘Gate keepers’.
+This way they help your body fight against respiratory tract infections making them the perfect ‘Gatekeepers’.

 Although you can easily see your tonsils by standing in front of a mirror and opening your mouth wide, it’s not the same with adenoids.
 Your physician can see them only by using a special mirror in the mouth or by inserting a flexible tube (called an endoscope) placed through the nose.
 An X-ray film taken from the side of a person’s face (X-ray skull lateral view) can sometimes show enlarged adenoids.
-If unclear your doctor may advice an MRI or a CT scan to get detailed images of your sinuses, nasal cavities and adenoids.
+If unclear, your doctor may advise an MRI or a CT scan to get detailed images of your sinuses, nasal cavities, and adenoids.

 Adenoids do important work as infection fighters for babies and toddlers.
 They assume less significance once a kid gets older and his body develops other ways to fight germs.
 We all have adenoids at birth and in childhood, but as we march into adolescence they start to shrink.
 By adulthood, most peoples’ adenoids have disappeared.

 Because adenoids trap germs that enter the body, adenoid tissue sometimes temporarily swells as it tries to fight off an infection.
 The swelling generally gets better, but sometimes adenoids can get infected themselves leading to adenoiditis.
 When this happens, the tonsils may get swollen too.
 Swollen or infected adenoids can make it tough to breathe and cause problems like: